Exhibit B: The Human Condition

-Exhibit B: The Human Condition is the ninth studio album by American thrash metal band Exodus.
+Exhibit B: The Human Condition is the tenth studio album by American thrash metal band Exodus.
 The album picks up after The Atrocity Exhibition...
 Exhibit A, continuing with long, epic songs (averaging around 6 minutes) with darker themes centered on war, death, society, politics and religion.
 It was released on May 7, 2010 in Europe and was released on May 18, 2010 in the United States.
 It debuted at number 114 on the Billboard 200.
-Additionally, Exhibit B was Exodus' first studio album since 1989's Fabulous Disaster not to feature a lineup change from the preceding album.
+Additionally, Exhibit B was Exodus' first studio album since 1989's Fabulous Disaster, which did feature a lineup change from the preceding album.
 It sold around 4,600 copies in its first week of release in the U.S. Exhibit B is Exodus' last album with vocalist Rob Dukes, who was fired in June 2014, although he was still part of the band when the songwriting sessions for Blood In, Blood Out began.
+Dukes would return to the band in 2025.

+It’s one of the band's longest albums in their discography at 1 hour and 14 minutes.

 Cover art

 Guitarist Gary Holt commented on the bands intentions for the album's cover: "We wanted to portray the violence of man at its finest, so we started with our own version of the Leonardo da Vinci sketch of Vitruvian Man, but done the 'EXODUS' way!
 I was pointed in the direction of Colin Larks of Rainsong Design for the cover and he killed it!
 To me, the artwork represents man and his affinity for bloodshed, ignorance, and all-around ability to be led like sheep to the slaughter.
 The image fits the songs on this record perfectly.
 The whole layout is going to be as sick as the record itself!"